 To begin with, I drew a variety of frames on hard boiled eggs using a black sharpie.
 I did this ahead of time, in order to have everything set up as an after school activity.

-Besides drawing within the egg frames, the girls also colored some of the frames.
+Besides drawing within the egg frames, the kids also colored some of the frames.

 All in all, the results were quite different from the many times I have set out plain white eggs (no frames) and markers or crayons.

 - Dye Eggs

 The next day, we dyed the eggs around the frames with a Kool-Aid dye.
 Maia poured the powder into tea cups and bowls, then we added hot water and 2 tablespoons of distilled white vinegar to each cup of powder (talk about a fruity smell!).

 We used tongs to dip the eggs into the Kool-Aid dye to keep the dye around the frame rather than inside where the drawings were.